-This publication presents statistics about victims of selected offences that came to the attention of, and were recorded by, police between January 1 and December 31, 2017.
-The statistics presented within this publication have been derived from administrative systems which are maintained by state and territory police agencies.
-Data have been compiled according to the National Crime Recording Standard (NCRS).
+This publication presents statistics about victims of selected offences that came to the attention of, and were recorded by, police between January 1 and December 31, 2018.
+The data have been derived from administrative systems maintained by state and territory police agencies and compiled according to the National Crime Recording Standard.

 This collection does not enumerate unique persons or organisations; the same victim may be counted more than once where they have been a victim of multiple offence types, or where victimisation has been reported on more than one occasion during the reference period.
 As such, users are advised to refrain from aggregating the number of victims across each offence type, as this cannot produce a ‘total number of victims’.
 It is only meaningful to interpret victim counts within an offence category.